seqeralabs/nf-training-intro/docs/part4-platform.md

 Head over to our beloved [Seqera Platform landing page](cloud.seqera.io) and log in with your Seqera GSuite account.
 Upon logging in, you will have access to Workspace called `nf-training` under the `seqeralabs` organization.

-An AWS Batch Compute Environment with valid credentials has been already setup for you to use.
+An AWS Batch Compute Environment with valid credentials has been already set up for you to use.

 <!-- TODO: screenshot here maybe -->